Have you ever thought about what to do with asparagus ends? Don’t throw them away. Save them for a delicious soup.

 Discard the strings that have been left from the sifting.
 They’ve done their job.

 Now it’s time to upgrade it.
 Add the fresh asparagus, cut into small pieces, the onion and potato cut into chunks, garlic and season it with salt and pepper.

 Bring the soup to a boil, and simmer it on medium heat with the lid on for 30 minutes, until the vegetables are cooked through.

 Blend the soup again and serve with delicious croutons that you’ve baked for 15 minutes at 150*C.

 If you want, you can drizzle some cream on top of it, but I don’t think it’s necessary because it’s super creamy and delicious even without it.

 I know that this soup takes a lot of time to make, but if you are like me, if you cringe every time you throw away asparagus ends, you should make this.
-If you have a lot of asparagus ends, just throw them in the freezer and cook them whenever you want to make asparagus soup.
+If you have a lot of them, just throw them in the freezer and cook them whenever you want to make a tasty soup.